Adonis-Tibebe/FraudDetectionForFinaincialTransactions/README.md

 ## Notebooks

 - See `notebooks/README.md` for an overview of available notebooks and their purposes.
-- Notebooks demonstrate the full workflow: EDA, cleaning, feature engineering, transformation, and class balancing.
+- - Notebooks demonstrate the full workflow: EDA, cleaning, feature engineering, transformation, class balancing, and model selection.

 ## Configuration